jputrino/f5-openstack-lbaasv1/docs/includes/topic_multiple-agents-same-host.rst

 .. warning::

     You should never run two agents *for the same environment* on the same host, as the hostname is used to help Neutron distinguish between agents.
-Multiple agent processes for *different environments* -- meaning each agent is associated with a different iControl endpoint -- can run on the same host.
+Multiple agent processes for *different environments* -- meaning each agent is associated with a different iControl® endpoint -- can run on the same host.

 .. topic:: To configure multiple agents on the same host: